 Those outcomes will take many different shapes, with Panasonic remaining flexible and scalable for its partners.
 But the anchor for this shift is the rollout of its NEXT ecosystem, which was announced at last year’s AIX but given meat on the bones when the firm revealed in Hamburg that it will be “the first to put up a cloud on a global level that can scale to what the needs of aviation are”.

-opening a new office in Silicon Valley and tapping the assistance of Amazon for analytics and machine learning capabilities.
+To further this cloud-based vision and reshape the next generation of passenger experience (#PaxEx), Panasonic is opening a new office in Silicon Valley and tapping the assistance of Amazon for analytics and machine learning capabilities.

 Moreover, new partnerships, including with inflight catering giant gategroup, will ensure airlines can improve operations via the cloud.
 Yes, the IoT of inflight catering is coming, and could finally address the problem of massive food wastage in the airline industry.